Graupel: Formation

 Under some atmospheric conditions, snow crystals may encounter supercooled water droplets.
 These droplets, which have a diameter of about 10 µm on average, can exist in the liquid state at temperatures as low as -40 °C, far below the normal freezing point as long as it is above the homogeneous nucleation point of water.
 Contact between a snow crystal and the supercooled droplets results in freezing of the liquid droplets onto the surface of the crystal.
 This process of crystal growth is known as accretion.
 Crystals that exhibit frozen droplets on their surfaces are often referred to as rimed.
 When this process continues so that the shape of the original snow crystal is no longer identifiable and has become ball-like, the resulting crystal is referred to as graupel.

 As graupel falls, it often deforms into a conical shape.
 This conical shape, in turn, determines which direction it falls and how far it travels as it falls.
-Small graupel particles with a base diameter less than 1mm generally fall with the conical base down, but if the particle is between 1mm and 3mm persistent oscillations around the center of the conical base appear, and if larger than 3mm the graupel particle will start to tumble.
-As the base diameter increases, conical graupel particles generally further horizontally from where it initially fell.
+Small graupel particles with a base diameter less than 1 mm generally fall with the conical base down, but if the particle is between 1 mm and 3 mm persistent oscillations around the center of the conical base appear, and if larger than 3 mm the graupel particle will start to tumble.
+As its base diameter increases, a conical graupel particle generally falls further horizontally from where it initially fell.

-Graupel was formerly referred to by meteorologists as "soft hail."
+Graupel was formerly referred to by meteorologists as "soft hail".
 Graupel is distinguishable from true hail in both the shape and strength of the pellet and, in some cases, the circumstances in which it falls.
 Ice from hail is formed in hard, relatively uniform layers and usually falls only during thunderstorms.
 Graupel forms fragile, soft, oblong crystals and falls in place of typical snowflakes in wintry mix situations, often in concert with ice pellets.
 However, graupel does also occur in thunderstorms.
 Graupel is also fragile enough that it will typically fall apart when pressed on.